 With an increasing amount of people choosing to follow a plant-based diet meal plan, we asked the experts what plant-based actually means.
 Many of us know that consuming fewer animal products is good for the planet, but dialing down on the amount of meat and dairy we consume can also be good for our health.

 Cutting out meat and dairy products can feel challenging – especially if you’re not that confident in the kitchen – but there are plenty of alternatives out there to help and you definitely don’t have to skip your favorite meals, you just need to tweak them.
 Plus, if you invest in one of the best vegan protein powders, you can rest assured you’ll still be getting the protein you need.

 From savvy grocery shopping to identifying your plant-based protein sources, there are plenty of ways that you can increase your fruit and vegetable intake without it feeling like an enormous chore.
-Here, we break down the components of a plant-based diet for beginners, provide you with a seven-day plant-based diet meal plan and give you some tips to help you along the way.
+Here, we break down the components of a plant-based diet, provide you with a seven-day plant-based diet meal plan and give you some tips to help you along the way.

 What to eat on a plant-based diet

 According to a study by the Journal of Translational Psychiatry (opens in new tab), research shows that a plant-based diet can improve your overall health and help reduce the risk of disease.
 Many researchers believe this is partly down to the reduction of animal products in the diet.